numpy/numpy/doc/neps/missing-data.rst

     boolean or enum array parallel to the data array is used to signal which elements are NA or IGNORE.

+numpy.ma
+    The existing implementation of a particular form of masked arrays, which is part of the NumPy codebase.

 ********************************
 Missing Values as Seen in Python
 ********************************